 Uses for Hemp Flowers

-There are many ways to enjoy the benefits of our Mary Michelle full-spectrum hemp flowers.
+There are many ways to enjoy our Mary Michelle full-spectrum hemp flowers.
 You can smoke or vape the flowers using the same methods that you might use for cannabis.
 You can also bake the Hemp Flowers to create a variety of tasty edibles.
-Soon, we will also be offering distilled versions of our hemp flowers including isolates, oils, and tinctures to create salves, pills, or other homeopathic treatments.

 Smoking Hemp Flowers

-Smoking is one of the fastest ways to feel the effects of the Cannabinoids (CBD), Terpenes (the aromatic particles), and the other phytochemicals, found in our full-spectrum hemp flowers.
-With as little as one puff you can feel it working as it enters your bloodstream.
-If you’re not a fan of smoking, you can use a vaporizer to inhale the vapor for the same effects.
+Smoking is one of the fastest ways to enjoy the Cannabinoids (CBD), Terpenes (the aromatic particles), and the other phytochemicals, found in our full-spectrum hemp flowers.

-While smoking is a quick way to enjoy the relaxing benefits of hemp flowers, a more long lasting experience can be had from adding the hemp flowers to edibles.
+While smoking is a quick way to enjoy hemp flowers you can also add the hemp flowers to edibles.
 There are two ways to whip up some edible treats.
 Toast the hemp flowers, then grind them into bits and add them to your recipes.
 The other way is to add our odorless and tasteless Hemp Flower or Full Spectrum Hemp Oil / Tincture, to your consumable creations.

 Many newbies to cooking with cannabinoids make the mistake of thinking all you do is add ground up bits of hemp flower to the recipe and the job is done.
 The truth is the cannabinoids naturally present in the hemp plant exist in an acidic state that bodies have difficulty absorbing.
 Heating hemp buds (a process called decarboxylation) converts the acidic CBD into CBD that can be consumed.